Breakr raises $4.2M to connect influencers with emerging musicians – TechCrunch

 Music app Breakr this week announced a $4.2 million seed round, led by Slow Ventures.
-The latest raise follows $700,000 in funding led by Andreessen Horowitz’s TxO fund – a round the people behind the service considered a sort of proof of concept as they worked to get the idea off the ground.
+The latest raise follows $700,000 in funding led by Andreessen Horowitz’s TxO fund –a round the people behind the service considered a sort of proof of concept as they worked to get the idea off the ground.

 It’s clear why Breakr’s offering is an appealing one for investors.
 The product serves as a way to connect up and coming musicians with social media influencers.
 Musicians get exposure and the influencers get paid to effectively host an office hours listening session.
 Breakr, meanwhile, gets a 10% cut from the revenue.